Laos visas are required of all visitors coming into the country, with a few exceptions. Tourist visas may be obtained in three ways:

 US dollars and Thai baht are commonly accepted in urban areas, while more remote places will accept only kip.

 Laos' banks include Banque pour le Commerce Exterier Lao (BCEL), Sethathirath Bank, Nakornluang Bank, Joint Development Bank, and some Thai banks.
 BCEL and a few other local banks now have ATMs, mostly concentrated in Vientiane with a few others in Luang Prabang, Savanneket, Pakse, and Tha Khaek.
-Maximum withdrawable amount is 700,000 kip.
+The maximum withdrawable amount is 700,000 kip.
 ATMs accept MasterCard, Maestro, and Cirrus.

-Traveler's checks and credit cards can be used at major banks, hotels, restaurants and shops, but are rarely accepted outside the regular tourist circuit.
+Traveler's checks and credit cards can be used at major banks, hotels, restaurants, and shops, but are rarely accepted outside the regular tourist circuit.

 Some travel agents and guest houses will let you take out an advance from your credit card for a fee averaging about $3.

 Lao law shares the draconian attitude to drugs common in Southeast Asia.
-For more information, read: Harsh Punishments for Drug Use in Southeast Asia.

 Crime is relatively rare in Laos, but sneak theft and bag snatching have been known to happen.
 Mind your belongings in public spaces and tourist areas.

-Land mines are common near the border with Vietnam.
+Landmines are common near the border with Vietnam.
 Visitors must never stray off the known paths, and travel with a local guide.